 There may be a time when an employer has to make their personal assistant (PA) redundant.
 Redundancy is dismissing a PA because the role is no longer required.
 There are different reasons for a redundancy situation including:

-The above are some examples of when redundancy can occur, the Employer Support service will help you determine whether redundancy applies in each situation.
+The above are some examples of when redundancy can occur, the Direct Payments Support Service will help you determine whether redundancy applies in each situation.

 A personal assistant who has been employed for 2 years or more continuous service will be entitled to a statutory redundancy payment.
 The actual amount of redundancy pay is based on a PA’s date of birth, weekly earnings and length of employment.